Unlocking the potential of the Indigenous economy.

 How We Invest

-The IGF doesn’t provide loans directly to individual businesses.
-Instead, it invests in Indigenous Financial Institutions (IFIs), expanding their existing loan portfolios or enabling them to start new ones.
-IFIs then make loans to Indigenous businesses.
+The IGF makes portfolio investments to Indigenous Financial Institutions (IFIs) rather than lending directly to individual businesses.
+By investing in IFIs, the IGF helps expand their existing loan portfolios or launch new ones.
+These IFIs then offer loans to Indigenous businesses.

 Deployment of IGF Capital to IFIs and Businesses Since Inception ($M)